Indonesia–Mexico relations: History

-The first contact between both nations would have taken place with the Manila‑Acapulco Galleon between Acapulco, Mexico and Manila (capital of the Spanish crown in the Philippines).
+The first contact between both nations may have taken place with the Manila‑Acapulco Galleon between Acapulco, Mexico and Manila (capital of the Spanish crown in the Philippines).
 During the Spanish occupation of the Papuan speaking Indonesian Sultanates of Ternate and Tidore in the Moluccas, the Spanish used soldiers recruited from the Philippines and Mexico to occupy those Indonesian kingdoms.
 There is also the curious case of the Indonesia-born soldier, Alexo de Castro of the Moluccas; being tried before the Mexican Inquisition for Crypto-Islam.
-Spanish traded with the Dutch and Portuguese ports in South-East Asia, and returned to Mexico with goods (and people) from the region.
+The Spanish traded with the Dutch and Portuguese ports in South-East Asia, and returned to Mexico with goods (and people) from the region.

 In August 1945, Indonesia obtained its independence from the Netherlands.
 On 6 April 1953, Indonesia and Mexico established diplomatic relations.
 Soon afterwards, the Mexican ambassador resident in Tokyo, Japan was accredited to Indonesia.
 It was not until 1961 that Mexico named a resident ambassador to Indonesia.
 In 1959, President Sukarno became the first Indonesian head-of-state to visit Mexico.
 In 1962, Mexican President Adolfo López Mateos paid an official visit to Indonesia.

 Indonesian President Susilo Bambang Yudhoyono paid an official visit to Mexico in 2008 and again in 2012 to attend the APEC summit in Los Cabos.
-During his 2008 visit, President Yudhoyono signed a number of agreements in education, agriculture, promotion of trade and in energy cooperation.
 In May 2013, Indonesian Foreign Affair Minister Marty Natalegawa paid a visit to Mexico to commemorate the 60th anniversary of Indonesia-Mexico diplomatic relations.
 To commemorate this event, the Mexican and Indonesian Post Office issued a joint stamp illustrating animals as the symbol of both nations; the Mexican Jaguar (Panthera onca hernandesii) and Indonesian Clouded Leopard (Neofelis diardi).
-In 2013, Mexican President Enrique Peña Nieto paid a visit to Bali to attend the APEC summit.
+In 2013, Mexican President Enrique Peña Nieto paid a visit to Bali to attend the 25th APEC summit.

 In July 2022, Mexican Foreign Minister Marcelo Ebrard paid a visit to Bali and attended the G20 summit for foreign ministers.
 While in Bali, Ebrard also met with the Indonesian Foreign Minister Retno Marsudi and both ministers attended a meeting between MIKTA member nations.
 In November 2022, Foreign Minister Ebrard returned to Indonesia to attend the G20 Bali Summit.

+Both countries have held seven bilateral consultation with the last one held in December 2020 through virtual manner due to the COVID-19 pandemic.
+In April 2023, both nations celebrated 70 years of diplomatic relations.